Understanding the microscope

 Introduction to the series

 This series of 12 articles was written between 1997 and 2002 for the Bulletin of the Quekett Microscopical Club and new members, with the aim of being a self-contained introduction to light microscopy.
 They are by no means intended to be fully comprehensive.
-Since these articles are already published, I have only made minimal alterations to the content.
+Since these articles are already published, there are only made minimal alterations to the content.

 The topics are:-